-Driving is one of the most hazardous things we do because we literally perform the task hundreds of times in the course of our daily lives we tend to take it for granted.
+Driving is one of the most hazardous things we do because we perform the task hundreds of times in the course of our daily lives.
+We tend to take it for granted.
 Based on recent accident trends, vehicle accidents are the source of more deaths and serious injuries to wildland firefighters than any other single cause.

 - Inattentiveness is a major contributing factor in motor vehicle accidents within the wildland firefighting community.
-Since the average adult attention span is 15-20 minutes we must develop techniques that allow us to refocus our attention on our driving.
+Since the average adult attention span is 15 to 20 minutes, we must develop techniques that allow us to refocus our attention on our driving.

-- Drive only when you are well rested and alert and avoid driving during the hours of 10:00 PM and 6:00 AM.
-Take a 10 to 15 minute break after every 2 hours.
+- Drive only when you are well-rested and alert, and avoid driving during the hours from 10:00 PM to 6:00 AM.
+Take a 10- to 15-minute break after every 2 hours.

 - Practice situational awareness; be aware of what is happening in front, behind, and on both sides of your vehicle.